Part I of When There Were Me & You

 The seat, on the contrary, was a little small so he had no choice but to sit very close to Daryl, like body-touching close, which he would definitely not complain either.

 The engine roared and in an almost careless move, Daryl stepped on the accelerator.
 The sudden movement had Paul let out an undignified yelp.
-Out of pure reflex, his arms wrapped around the deputy’s torso, and he was holding onto Daryl so tightly it must be a bit uncomfortable.
+Out of pure reflex, his arms wrapped around the detective’s torso, and he was holding onto Daryl so tightly it must be a bit uncomfortable.
 But Paul had spared it no thought; he was too busy being afraid that the next bump might send him flying to the side of the road.

 Daryl was riding along the highway so naturally, he wasn’t going slow.
 Paul dared keep his hold on Daryl, emboldened by the fact that the cop hadn’t complained about having Paul’s chest pressing against his back.
 A giddy smile spread across his face.
 Maybe, just maybe, this is not false hope at all.

 Little did he know, Daryl couldn’t contain a little smile either.
-Sure, he’d rather stuff his head in the sink than admitting the reason for his out-of-character move earlier was to have a certain long-haired roommate cling onto him for dear life.
+Sure, he’d rather stuff his head in the sink than admitting the reason for his out-of-character move earlier was to have a certain roommate cling onto him for dear life.